 The INI admits students from other countries.
-All foreign students must obtain an F-1 or J-1 visa in order to attend CMU.
-Required documents are processed through the Office of International Education (OIE) which acts as sponsor of foreign students entering CMU.
+All foreign students must obtain an I-20 certificate or DS-2019 certificate of eligibility in order to qualify for an F-1 or J-1 status to attend CMU.
+Required documents are processed through the Office of International Education (OIE) which acts as the certificate of eligibility sponsor of foreign students entering CMU.
 Incoming students are instructed to pay for delivery of their I-20 certificate or DS-2019 certificate if applicable.